Popular keywords

 In stage 3, the muscles of your body are fully relaxed, your breathing is slow and your blood pressure drops.
 From here, you move on to deep, sound sleep.
 Here, your body begins any physical repairs that need to be done and declarative memories are consolidated.

 Stage 4 is when sweet dreams take over your mind.
 During this stage, your brain’s activity is almost similar to that of waking hours.
-However, your body is temporarily immobilized, which is good as it prevents you from acting out the dreams.
+However, your body is temporarily immobilised, which is good as it prevents you from acting out the dreams.
 Stage 4 occurs approximately 90 minutes after you enter a slumber.
 Since you dream during this period, your brain remains active.
 Your breathing also becomes faster and irregular, with continuous eye movement.

 Again, memory consolidation occurs here and all the emotional memories are processed and stored in stage 4.